timo-juhani/timo-juhani.github.io/_posts/2022-02-25-cyclops-blink.md

 Talos has published a Threat Advisory: [link]("https://blog.talosintelligence.com/2022/02/threat-advisory-cyclops-blink.html")

-They have also published signatures so that the wiper can be caught for instance with Snort.
+They have also published signatures so that the malware can be caught for instance with Snort.